stefchosov/cse564/README.md

 FLUSH PRIVILEGES;

 # import the .csv for walkability dataset.
--- make sure you're in the same directory as the WalkabilityIndex.csv data set, here are some steps from the lab
+-- make sure you're in the same directory as the walkability_index.csv data set, here are some steps from the lab

 You may need to login into mysql as a root user and issue:
 SET GLOBAL local_infile = true;